srcmaxim/coursera-parallel-concurrent-distributed-in-java/CONCURRENT.md

 In this example, the addName method needs to synchronize changes to lastName and nameCount, but also needs to avoid synchronizing invocations of other objects' methods.
 (Invoking other objects' methods from synchronized code can create problems that are described in the section on Liveness.)
 Without synchronized statements, there would have to be a separate, unsynchronized method for the sole purpose of invoking nameList.add.

 Synchronized statements are also useful for improving concurrency with fine-grained synchronization.
 Suppose, for example, class MsLunch has two instance fields, c1 and c2, that are never used together.
-All updates of these fields must be synchronized, but there's no reason to prevent an update of c1 from being interleaved with an update of c2 — and doing so reduces concurrency by creating unnecessary blocking.
+All updates of these fields must be synchronized, but there's no reason to prevent an update of c1 from being interleaved with an update of c2 ï¿½ and doing so reduces concurrency by creating unnecessary blocking.
 Instead of using synchronized methods or otherwise using the lock associated with this, we create two objects solely to provide locks.

 ```java
 public class MsLunch {